DrHopping/Crypto/Lab5,6/readme.md

-##Lab 5 - Password storage.
+Lab 5 - Password storage.
 Hashing.
+--

 This lab was made based on my project which is blog website.
 You can find source code [here](https://github.com/DrHopping/BlogProject/tree/Crypto) in `Crypto` branch.